 Class 3 is Unimpaired and the Holders of Other Secured Claims are conclusively presumed to have accepted the Plan pursuant to Section 1126(f) of the Bankruptcy Code and are not entitled to vote to accept or reject the Plan.

-Currently, the Bank Committee believes that there are Other Secured Claims in the approximate amount of \$0.
+Currently, the Creditors' Committee believes that there are no Other Secured Claims.

 General Unsecured Claims - Class 4a